pwh9882/duckdb-python/CONTRIBUTING.md

 git fetch --all
 ```

-The submodule stuff is needed because we vendor the core DuckDB repository as a git submodule,
-and to build the python package we also need to build DuckDB itself.
+Two things to be aware of when cloning this repository:
+* DuckDB is vendored as a git submodule and needs to be initialized during or after cloning duckdb-python.
+* Currently, for DuckDB to determine its version while building, it depends on the local availability of its tags.

+After forking the duckdb-python repo we recommend you clone your fork as follows:

 ### Submodule update hook